SoMuchCode/RPI-Scripts/reverse-ssh/README.md

     ssh-keygen -t rsa -b 4096
     exit

-Now, on the exfiltration box...
+### To share the SSH key, on the exfiltration box, run:
     `scp ~/.ssh/id_rsa.pub testuser@192.168.1.9:.ssh/authorized_keys2`
 Remember, this command will overwrite the destination file if it exists!

+### Create reverse-SSH connection using restricted user account
 On the server, where I am actually logged in as the user, 'Pi':
     `./reverse-ssh.sh -s 192.168.1.9 33330 root testuser`

-on the remote box, run:
+On the remote box:
     `./reverse-ssh.sh -c 192.168.1.9 33330 10 testuser`